tusharmath/react-announce-fetch/README.md

 In the above example, the users store would keep getting refereshed every second and the `Users` component together with the other components that are *connected* to `users.getDataStream()`, would automatically get updated as soon as a new value would be received.

 ### Hydration
 That setInterval is quite a cumbersome thing to manage.
-I need to be aware of if the `Users` component is mounted or not.
+I need to be aware of the `Users` component mounted state.
 If it isn't mounted then there is not point of keep making these HTTP requests.
 At the same time, I should also be aware of other components lifecycle, who are using the `users` data store.
 So that if any of them are in mounted state, I shall keep the setInterval going and as soon as none of them are in mounted state, I will clear the interval.

 The `@hydrate` decorator does exactly that.
 It takes in a list of data stores as a parameter, and restricts them from making HTTP requests if the components are unmounted.